On birational automorphisms of Severi-Brauer surfaces: Birational maps of Severi--Brauer surfaces corresponding to points of degree 3.

 \section{Birational maps of Severi--Brauer surfaces corresponding to points of degree 3.}

-Fix $V\in S_2(\gamma)$ and $V'\in S_2(\gamma^{-1})$.
-Theorem 2 of \cite{3} and the theory of central simple algebras easily imply that on $V$ and $V'$ there always exist points of degree 3, there are no points of lesser degree, and degrees of all closed points are multiples of 3.
+Fix \(V\in S_2(\gamma)\) and \(V'\in S_2(\gamma^{-1})\).
+Theorem 2 of~\cite{3} and the theory of central simple algebras easily imply that there always exist points of degree 3 on \(V\) and \(V'\), there are no points of lesser degree, and degrees of all closed points are multiples of 3.

-The aim of this section is to associate with every point $x\in V$ of degree 3 a birational map $\varphi_3(x):V\tto V'$.
-In what follows I always assume that the characteristics of the field $k$ over which $V$ is defined is not 2 or 3.
-Thus, let $x$ be a point of degree 3 belonging to $V$.
-Let us perform a monoidal transformation $\dil_x\colon V_1\tto V$ with center at $x$.
+The aim of this section is to associate with every point \(x\in V\) of degree 3 a~birational map \(\varphi_3(x):V\tto V'\).
+In what follows I always assume that the characteristics of the field \(k\) over which \(V\) is defined is not 2 or 3.
+Thus, let \(x\) be a~point of degree 3 belonging to \(V\).
+Let us perform a~monoidal transformation \(\dil_x\colon V_1\tto V\) with the center at \(x\).

-An exceptional curve of the first kind $L$ which is different from $\dil_x^{-1}(x)$ belongs to $V_1$.
-Contracting this curve leads again to a Severi-Brauer surface, and we thus obtain a birational map $\beta_\alpha (x):V\tto V_\alpha '$.
-By Theorem 5 of \cite{3} either $V_\alpha '\in S_2(\gamma)$ or $V_\alpha '\in S_2(\gamma^{-1})$.
+An exceptional curve of the first kind \(L\) which is different from \(\dil_x^{-1}(x)\) belongs to \(V_1\).
+Contracting this curve leads again to a~Severi-Brauer surface, and we thus obtain a~birational map \(\beta_\alpha (x):V\tto V_\alpha '\).
+By Theorem 5 of~\cite{3} either \(V_\alpha '\in S_2(\gamma)\) or \(V_\alpha '\in S_2(\gamma^{-1})\).

-\ssbegin{Lemma} $V_\alpha '\in S_2(\gamma^{-1})$. \end{Lemma}
+\begin{lemma} \(V_\alpha '\in S_2(\gamma^{-1})\). \end{lemma}

-\begin{proof} Let $k(x)$ be the field of quotients of the local ring at point $x$ and $K$ the minimal normal extension of $k$ containing $k(x)$.
-Let $G=\Gal(K /k)$ and $G_1=\Gal(K/k(x))$.
-The natural homomorphism $H^2(G;K^\times)\tto\Br(k)$ is an embedding whose image contains $\gamma$.
-Since it will not cause a misunderstanding, the preimage of $\gamma$ will be also denoted by $\gamma$.
-Let $\gamma\in H^2(G;K^\times)$ be represented by a system of factors $C_{\sigma,\tau}\in K^\times $, where $\sigma, \tau\in G$.
-Let $(K,G,\gamma)$ denote the $k$-algebra given by the system of relations
+\begin{proof} Let \(k(x)\) be the field of quotients of the local ring at point \(x\) and \(K\) the minimal normal extension of \(k\) containing \(k(x)\).
+Let \(G = \Gal(K /k)\) and \(G_1 = \Gal(K/k(x))\).
+The natural homomorphism \(H^2 (G;K^\times)\tto\Br(k)\) is an embedding whose image contains \(\gamma\).
+Since it will not cause a~misunderstanding, the preimage of \(\gamma\) will be also denoted by \(\gamma\).
+Let \(\gamma\in H^2 (G;K^\times)\) be represented by a~system of factors \(C_{\sigma,\tau}\in K^\times \), where \(\sigma, \tau\in G\).
+Let \((K,G,\gamma)\) denote the \(k\)-algebra given by the system of relations

-i.e., the twisted product of $K$ by $G$ relative the system $C_{\sigma,\tau}$.
+i.e., the twisted product of \(K\) by \(G\) relative the system \(C_{\sigma,\tau}\).